Building Enclosure Blunder in the Basement

 The way this part of the building enclosure is constructed is pretty near impossible to fix after the fact, especially with flex duct running through the joists.
-What would have worked is to put in a rigid air barrier before running the ducts or plumbing and telling every trade contractor who cuts a hole to make sure they seal it.
+What would have worked is to put in a rigid air barrier before running the ducts or plumbing, as you see in the photo below.
+(Believe it or not, I took that photo in the same house where I took the one above.)
+Then, every trade contractor who cuts a hole owns that hole and must make sure it gets sealed.

-And the HVAC contractor would need to do more than just cut a hole and run the flex straight through.
-The movement of the flex would eventually defeat the air sealing, so they'd need to install a rigid connector through the rigid air barrier and connect the flex to either side of it.
+Ideally, the HVAC contractor would do more than just cut a hole and run the flex straight through.
+The movement of the flex can defeat the air sealing over time, so the best way to run that duct would be to install a rigid connector through the rigid air barrier and then connect the flex to either side of it.

-As this home has been built, the mechanical room on the other side is not going to have a hope of being the "sealed combustion closet" it needs to be.
+As this home is almost finished, there’s not much hope for the mechanical room on the other side being the “sealed” combustion closet it needs to be.